 to me!
 This is unbelievable!
 How in the

-like they were going to buckle as she stood beside Leonard
+her knees might buckle as she stood beside Leonard on the

 "I don't know, Stephanie.
 I really don't know.
 But he did mention

 that he has a way of returning us to present time, so I don't think